for Mobile applications on Android and iOS platforms

-On the Pre-engagement phase we'll discus the type of testing you would like to get (Vulnerability Assessment, Penetration Testing or just Automated Scan with manual verifications of findings), the scope of testing (it is usually based on OWASP MSTG methodology), schedule, reporting, contact points and so on.
+On the Pre-engagement phase we'll discus the type of testing you would like to get (Vulnerability Assessment, Penetration Testing, Automated Scan), the scope of testing, schedule, reporting, contact points and so on.

 Reporting phase embrace collecting all findings and formatting them for presenting.
 Depending on agreement on the first phase it migh be document, presentation, or tickets in your bug tracking system (like JIRA).
 All findings will be risk and severity classified.
-Also we'll provide remediation and development best practices to eliminate such kind of issues in future.
-You can request a Mobile Application Vulnerability Assessment Sample Report or Mobile Application Penetration Testing Sample Report using the contact form.
+Also we'll provide remediation and development best practices to eliminate such kind of issues in the future.
+Download Mobile Application Sample Report.

 Black-box testing is conducted without the tester's having any information about the app being tested.
 This process is sometimes called "zero-knowledge testing."
 The main purpose of this test is allowing the tester to behave like a real attacker in the sense of exploring possible uses for publicly available and discoverable information.